-There were no changes in the Company's process, policies and approach to capital management during the period ended December 31, 2021.
+There were no changes in the Company's process, policies and approach to capital management during the year ended December 31, 2022.

-The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than TSX-V which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of six (6) months.
-As of December 31, 2021, the Company believes it is compliant with the policies of the TSX-V.
+The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than TSX which requires at least \$350,000 of exploration and/or development work that is acceptable to the TSX, and adequate working capital and an appropriate capital structure to carry on its business.
+As of December 31, 2022, the Company believes it is compliant with the policies of the TSX.